 1Names are pseudonyms; gender, age, and other demographic details are original.
 Throughout the report verbatim quotations from young people are in callout boxes.
-The written responses of young people, including grammar and spelling, have been preserved except for instances where meaning was obscured.

 Meet Mei-Ling

 Mei-Ling is aged 16, she lives in South Australia, and she attends a Christian school.
 This is how Mei-Ling tells the story of her uncertain and conflicted faith: